ivellios/celery-signal-receivers/README.md

 # Limitations

 For now this package does not support multiple signals passed to the `@receiver_task` decorator.
+You should create separate receivers for each signal.
 This may be added in the future.